mulle-sde/mulle-sde/dox/CONVERT.md

 ## Add patternfiles if so desired

-If you're not happy witht he way `mulle-sde find` associates the files with their type/category add a few more patternfiles.
+If you're not happy with he way `mulle-sde find` associates the files with their type/category add a few more patternfiles.

 Example: